 Radio scanners hit the air around you.
 You know you can flip the AM / FM radio in your car and get many stations.
-You can turn on the SL radio and get 40 more.
-You can flip the TV and find dozens of broadcast channels.
+You can turn on the SL radio and get 40 more, in addition you can flip the TV and find dozens of broadcast channels.

 Some of the recently launched scanners can track municipal and police frequencies in the 800 megahertz (MHz) area.
 Computerized radio controlled networks are known as trunk tracking.

 Uniden SR30C Bearcat

 The SR30C Uniden Bearcat offers a 500-channel memory divided evenly between 10 dedicated banks.
 It automatically uses an RF call to capture the closest nearby frequency and for instance includes a reliable “no